DoctorRyner/parallel-and-concurency-training/README.md

 ![alt text](screenshots/count-sign-changes-parallelWithoutZip.png)

-As we can see, there is a huge speedup between 1 and 3, but there almost no difference between 2 and 4
+As we can see, there is a huge speedup between 1 and 3 (3 times faster), but there almost no difference between 2 and 4